shionguha/rscripts/README.md

 **proportion-comparing.R**: A script which makes up some fake data and statistically tests between 2 proportions from a bayesian perspective.
 This type of analysis is very quick, dirty and useful in hci research.

 **hierarchicalmodeling-bayesian.R**: A script which performs randomized hierarchical, bayesian modeling.

+**normalmean-knownvarian-bayesian.R**: A script which simulates a gaussian mean with known variances and looks at its moments.